Deepknowledge-US/DPU-HumanDetection/README.md

 # DPU-HumanDetection

-In this project we are using a BlueField DPU to detect people in a video file or a streaming.
-This is our first approach to use BlueField Cards as a Network Layer prefilter to free the host of some heavy tasks.
+In this project we are using a BlueField DPU to detect people in a video file or stream.
+This is our first approach to using BlueField cards as a network layer prefilter to relieve the server of some heavy tasks.
+We are using grpc for communication between client and server.
 The whole project is written in Python.

 Installation instructions: